Bank Holiday Collections

 Why are we moving to a fortnightly wheeled bin collection?

 This method is currently undertaken by nearly 70% of the councils in the UK.
-It has proven to be very successful in maximising recycling, minimising waste and making the best use of resources.
-E.g. Maldon and Colchester.
+It has proven to be very successful in maximising recycling, minimising waste and making the best use of resources, for example, Maldon and Colchester.

 Are the wheelie bins free?

-Yes, all wheeled bins will be distributed to residents free of charge to your property.
+Yes, all wheeled bins were distributed to residents free of charge to your property.